(973) 589-7778

 • Recycling Steel requires 60% less energy than producing steel from iron ore.

-• On average, the United States processes enough Ferrous scrap daily, by weight, to build 25 Eiffel Towers every day of the year.
+• On average, the U.S. processes sufficient Ferrous scrap day-to-day, by weight, in order to build 25 Eiffel Towers daily within a year.

-• Creating products from recycled steel instead of virgin ore uses 40% less water and reduces mining wastes by 97%.
+• Creating products from recycled steel rather than virgin ore utilizes 40% less water & reduces mining wastes by 97%.

-• By using Ferrous scrap rather than virgin materials in the production of iron and steel, CO2 emissions are reduced by 58%.
+• With the use of Ferrous scrap instead of virgin materials in the production of steel and iron, the reduction of CO2 emissions goes down by 58%.

 • Due to recycling, in a year, the steel industry saves the equivalent energy to power about 18 million households.